sanspareilsmyn/leetcode-777/README.md

 - I solved it by moving with comparison, but I had troubles handling empty l1 or empty l2.
 - We could use whole l1 or l2 if left!
 - We didn't have to make new node & We had to use dummy node for efficiency and return dummy.next!

+25. Binary Tree Preorder Traversal
+- I had a problem how to save and return answer list.
+- We can use DFS & stack to return list.
+- I tried BFS (queue) but this didn't work well.
+Cause it should be depth-first on left node.
+- I solve it again with approach of helper function used in Inorder/Postorder Traversal.
+It's much easier.
+Check it out on my submission.

+26. Binary Tree Inorder Traversal
+- Using helper function.
+Classic way.

+27. Binary Tree Postorder Traversal
+- Exactly same approach with Inorder traversal.